-- disclosing gifts and loans made and received
+- · disclosing gifts and loans made and received

 - disclosing electoral expenditure incurred

 - · use of dedicated local campaign bank accounts

 - enforcement of expenditure caps

 - enforcement of prohibited donor laws.

-This handbook is a compilation of fact sheets to help local government election candidates comply with their election and disclosure obligations for local government elections and by-elections.
+This handbook is a compilation of fact sheets to help third parties comply with their election and disclosure obligations for local government elections and by-elections.